tevaughan/mnohaya-lita/README.md

 # mnohaya-lita

-## Megan Vaughan's arrangement of a traditional song.
+## Megan Vaughan's Arrangement of a Traditional Song

 When he was a boy, my father's family had Ukrainian Catholic friends.
 From them he and his siblings learned a traditional Ukrainian song, Mnohaya Lita.